 Compliance Filing (ER12-1650).
 The January 6 Order also conditionally accepted Emera Maine's July 5, 2016, pending compliance filing. submitted in response to the June 2 Order described above.
 The compliance filing was contested by the Maine Customer Group, which asserted that Emera's compliance filing was incorrect as to two of the three refund issues, and Emera should be ordered to pay immediate refunds in accordance with the corrected revised formula rate it proposed.
 While the FERC sided with Emera Maine on the refund issues, it agreed with the Maine Customer Group that immediate refunds were in order.
 Accordingly, the FERC directed Emera Maine to make adjustments during the 2014-2015 Rate Year and refund the nearly \$400,000 of excess revenue requirement as shown in its compliance filing, demonstrating in a refund report 6 how the excess charges will be refunded.
 Emera Maine submitted that report on February 9, indicating the amounts to be refunded by February 28, 2017 to each customer that took either point-to-point or network service under the MPD OATT.
-No comments were submitted on that Report and the Report is pending before the FERC.
+The FERC accepted the Report on March 15, 2017.

 Hearing and Settlement Judge Procedures.
 The FERC encouraged the parties to make every effort to settle their disputes before hearing procedures are commenced, and is holding the hearing in abeyance pending the outcome of settlement judge procedures.
 As previously reported, Chief Judge Cintron substituted ALJ Dring in place of ALJ Johnson in mid-September as the settlement judge for these proceedings.
 Settlement conferences before Judge Johnson were held on January 5, March 3, and April 26, 2016 and on October 25 before Judge Dring.
 A fifth settlement conference, scheduled for November 22, was held on December 1.
-Since the last Report, Judge Dring issued a status report on January 24 (i) indicating that the parties have reached a settlement in principal and are memorializing their agreement (which is to be filed in March), and (ii) recommending that settlement judge procedures be continued.
+Since the last Report, Judge Dring issued on March 24 an eighth status report (i) indicating that the parties have reached a settlement in principal and are memorializing their agreement (which now is to be filed in late April or early May), and (ii) recommending that settlement judge procedures be continued.
 If you have any questions concerning these matters, please contact Pat Gerity (pmgerity@daypitney.com; 860-275-0533).